 On June 15, 2011, the Company filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that the Company's products do not infringe four patents which Lodsys had previously asserted were infringed by the Company's customers, as well as a declaratory judgment that those four patents are invalid.
 On July 5, 2011, Lodsys moved to dismiss the Illinois case based on lacking personal jurisdiction, and also countersued the Company and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
 In the Texas case, Lodsys alleges that the Company infringes one of the patents involved in the co-pending Illinois case, and seeks damages for past infringement, and an injunction against future infringement.
 The Company believes Lodsys's claims are without merit.
 On October 25, 2011 the Court granted the parties' joint motion to transfer the cases from Illinois to the Eastern District of Wisconsin, and all pending motions were withdrawn, including Lodsys's pending motion to dismiss.
 On January 6, 2012 Lodsys filed a motion to dismiss the Wisconsin case, or, in the alternative, for a more definite statement.
 On January 27, 2012 the Company filed an amended complaint in the Wisconsin case.
-On February 10, 2012 Lodsys filed a motion to dismiss the Texas case in favor of the first-filed Wisconsin case.
+On February 10, 2012 Lodsys filed a motion to dismiss the Wisconsin case, or, in the alternative, to transfer or stay.
+On January 23, 2012, the Company moved to dismiss the Texas case in favor of the first-filed Wisconsin case.
 On February 9, 2012 Lodsys filed its opposition to the Company's motion, and the Company filed its reply on February 21, 2012.
 This motion is fully briefed.